 How the split system wine cellar systems work is as follows.
 A separate condense is placed in an external area, like a mechanical room.
 Two refrigeration pipes run from the condenser to the evaporator, which is usually mounted on the wine cellar wall.
 These refrigeration lines can be up to 90 feet away, giving you lots of options for installation.

 If the split system is ducted, those two refrigeration lines connect to an air handler, which is ducted into the wine cellar.
 This is usually only necessary in a large wine cellar.

 The biggest upside is split cooling systems maintain temperature and humidity more consistently than forced air and ductable systems.
 This means the wine in your cellar ages at the proper rate, not at risk of spoilage due to adverse conditions.

 The only downside is the initial installation of the split system will be more than the other two types of cooling systems.
 This is because the refrigeration lines have to be run, and charged with refrigerant.
 If you can afford this investment, the split systems are the best overall choice for wine cellar cooling.

 There are numerous factors that go into choosing a wine room cooling system, such as the size of the room, venting options, local climate, and your overall budget.

-If you are planning a wine cellar for your home or business, give us a call at (408) 422-2987, or contact us and we can help you assess your options and build a win cellar cooling system that is perfect for your needs.
+If you are planning a wine cellar for your home or business in Los Gatos, Saratoga, Santa Clara, San Jose, or anywhere else in the South Bay, give us a call at (408) 422-2987, or contact us and we can help you assess your options and build a win cellar cooling system that is perfect for your needs.